 Safe Routes to School

-Commute Options launched Safe Routes to School (SRTS) in 2005 as a way to encourage and educate Central Oregon children and parents on the benefits and safety knowledge of walking (by foot or mobility device) and rolling (bike, scooter, skateboard, or ride the bus) to school.
-Our Safe Routes to School program is an opportunity to make walking and bicycling to school safer and more accessible for children, including those with disabilities, and to increase the number of children who choose to walk and roll.
+A statewide program that encourages and educates Central Oregon children and parents on the benefits and safety knowledge of walking (by foot or mobility device) and rolling (bike, scooter, skateboard, or ride the bus) to school.
+Our Safe Routes to School program makes walking and bicycling to school safer and more accessible for children, including those with disabilities, and increases the number of children who choose to walk and roll.

 Bend LaPine School District Suggested Walking Routes

 - Stop at the edge of the curb

 - Wait for all vehicles to stop completely

 - Before you ride, before you roll, strap on your helmet and take control.

 - Look for cars, left and right.

 Brake at all corners, stop signs, and lights.